-Chapter 11: The Adaptive Granularity Strategy - Origin, Metrics, and Maturity Model
+Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 From Crisis to Framework: The Birth of a Methodology